OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-19.md

 The people will hear of this and be afraid, ensuring that such an evil thing is not repeated among you.

 ## Deuteronomy 19:21
-Show no pity: life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.
+Do not show mercy: life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.